A Guide to Pupil Assessment Visits

 Feedback to Parents

-At the end of the second day’s visit the parents are given feedback as to their child's experience at The Unicorn School.
 The child will be offered a place at the school where the assessment visit indicates that we can support their individual needs.
-During the feedback meeting the results of the assessment are explained and discussed.
-Using the full background of the child and the profile we have built during the assessment procedure we discuss the child's areas of strength and difficulty.
-We explain how we would support the child at The Unicorn School and what strategies we would use to help remediate their difficulties.
+The report will explain how we would support the child at The Unicorn School and what strategies we would use to help remediate their difficulties.

 The report includes background information, descriptions of assessments, results and what they mean, a conclusion and recommendations for future support; including any access arrangements the child is entitled to.
 This report is then the property of the parents.